-Challenging market conditions will likely continue to negatively impact our business, results of operations and financial condition.
+Market conditions could negatively impact our business, results of operations and financial condition.

 The market in which we operate is affected by a number of factors that are largely beyond our control but can nonetheless have a potentially significant, negative impact on us.
 These factors include, among other things: